19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (b) in accordance with such terms as the Court imposes.

-(4) Subject to paragraph 70, an order for winding up a limited liability partnership shall operate in favour of all the creditors and partners of the limited liability partnership as if made on the joint petition of a creditor and of a partner.
+(4) Subject to paragraph 70, an order for winding up a limited liability partnership shall operate in favour of all the creditors and partners of the limited liability partnership as if made on the joint application of a creditor and of a partner.

-(5) Any petitioner which contravenes sub-paragraph (1) or (2) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 and, in the case of a continuing offence, to a further fine not exceeding $200 for every day or part thereof during which the offence continues after conviction.
+(5) Any applicant which contravenes sub-paragraph (1) or (2) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 and, in the case of a continuing offence, to a further fine not exceeding $200 for every day or part thereof during which the offence continues after conviction.

 Division 2